-(1) Students seeking admission to a Master's degree programme shall have a Bachelor's degree or equivalent qualification.
+- (1) Students seeking admission to a Master's degree programme shall have a Bachelor's degree or equivalent qualification.
 Admission shall also be dependent on successful completion of an aptitude test, or by providing proof that a certain average grade was achieved in the earlier degree, or by some other suitable means.
-Further details are set out in the subject-specific regulations.

-(2) An academic degree awarded by a German university, a recognized foreign university or an approved distance-learning institution will be accepted provided that there is no significant difference in the academic content of this external degree with that of the equivalent degree awarded by Saarland University.

-(3) Applicants who do not yet have their Bachelor's degree certificate may apply for provisional admission to the Master's programme provided that by the start of the Master's programme they will have successfully completed all of the examination and assessment requirements for the Bachelor's programme and the Bachelor's thesis.
-In such cases, the Bachelor's degree certificate should be submitted no later than three months after the beginning of the first semester.
+Further details are set out in the subject-specific examination regulations. - (2) An academic degree awarded by a German university, a recognized foreign university or an approved distance-learning institution will be accepted provided that there is no significant difference in the academic content of this external degree with that of the equivalent degree awarded by Saarland University. - (3) Applicants who do not yet have their Bachelor's examination certificate may apply for provisional admission to the Master's programme provided that by the start of the Master's programme they will have successfully completed all of the examination and assessment requirements for the Bachelor's programme and the Bachelor's thesis.
+In such cases, the Bachelor's examination certificate should be submitted no later than three months after the beginning of the first semester.

-(4) If the formal requirements set out in Subsection (1), Sentence 1 above are met, the curricular content of the applicant's first degree will be analysed on the basis of descriptions of the required academic content as laid out in the subject-specific regulations in order to verify that the applicant has the academic knowledge and skills needed to meet the requirements of the Master's degree programme particularly with respect to the programme's structure and areas of specialization.
+If the formal requirements set out in Subsection 1, sentence 1 above are met, the curricular content of the applicant's first degree will be analysed on the basis of descriptions of the required academic content as laid out in the subject-specific examination regulations in order to verify that the applicant has the academic knowledge and skills needed to meet the requirements of the Master's degree programme particularly with respect to the programme's structure and areas of specialization.

-(5) If the requirements of Subsection (4) are not met, the student may be provisionally admitted to the relevant Master's degree programme on condition that he or she acquires the missing curricular content in a supplementary study programme and within a specified period of time.
-Unless otherwise provided for in the subject-specific regulations, the shortfall in curricular content shall not exceed 30 ECTS credits.
-The procedure to be followed in such cases shall be determined in consultation with a departmental representative who has the authority to conduct examinations; the agreed procedure shall be recorded in writing.
+(5) If the requirements of Subsection 4 are not met, the student may be provisionally admitted to the relevant Master's degree programme on condition that he or she acquires the missing curricular content in a supplementary study programme and within a specified period of time.

+Unless otherwise provided for in the subject-specific examination regulations, the shortfall in curricular content shall not exceed 30 ECTS credits.
+The procedure to be followed in such cases shall be determined in consultation with a departmental or subject representative who has the authority to conduct examinations; the agreed procedure shall be recorded in writing.
-(6) An applicant shall not be admitted to the Master's programme if the formal requirements have not been met.

-(7) All admissions to the Master's programme shall be decided by the Examination Board.
-In case of doubt, the relevant departmental representatives shall be consulted.

-(8) The Examination Board shall inform the applicant in writing about whether the application has been accepted or rejected.
-If relevant, the applicant shall also be notified of any conditions pertaining to a provisional admission as defined in Subsection (5).
+- (6) An applicant shall not be admitted to the Master's programme if the formal admission criteria have not been met. - (7) Decisions regarding admissions to Master's degree programmes are made by the Examination Board.
+In case of doubt, the relevant departmental representatives shall be consulted. - (8) The Examination Board shall inform the applicant in writing about whether the application has been accepted or rejected.
+If relevant, the applicant shall also be notified of any conditions pertaining to a provisional admission as defined in Subsection 5.